 When it comes to investing, there are many strategies you can adopt.
 And if you want to make your money work harder, it’s important to choose the right investment approach.
-Intro 750

 A growth stock trading strategy is a method of stock investing that focuses on companies that are expected to grow at an above-average rate compared to their industry or the broader market.
 While the growth stock trading strategy has the potential for high returns, it can be very risky.
-Careful research and analysis of companies’ fundamentals is important.
+Careful research and analysis of companies’ fundamentals are important.